erleben/pySoRo/README.md

 # pySoRo

-This software is for creating data of moving soft robots.
-The software uses multiple intel real sensors to capture the current state of a soft robot.

 ## Intel Real Sense

-In this project we use the librealsense python API.
-One can clone a git repository from here
+To communicate with depth sensors from Intel, we use the librealsense python API.
+One can clone a git repository from here https://github.com/IntelRealSense/librealsense

-https://github.com/IntelRealSense/librealsense

 We did encounter a few mac-specific challenges when working with this library.